gardlab/manuals/labpolicies.md

 ### Principle Investigator
 All of the "everyone" expectations above as well as:
+* Guide the research program in the lab.
 * Support you in your training and career choices (e.g., by introducing you to other researchers in the field, promoting your work at talks, writing recommendation letters for you, and supporting your attendence conferences).
 Whether you aim to land a position in an academic setting, policy or government agency, private practice, nonprofit institution, etc. - your life, your choices.
 Dr. Gard's job is to make sure you have the support that you need to thrive.
 * Provide feedback on trainee papers, grant proposals, or anything else you need within 2 weeks.
 * Be available in person and/or on slack during weekday business hours, and be available for regular trainee-mentee meetings
-* Guide the research program in the lab.
-Adapt lab priorities to reflect trainee interests.
 * Write grants to support research and trainees.
 * Prepare agenda items for lab meetings and organize lab trainings when needed (e.g., factor analysis; fMRI image processing)